belle2/basf2/analysis/doc/FullEventInterpretation.rst

 * JIRA issue `BIIDCD-1260 <https://agira.desy.de/projects/BIIDCD/issues/BIIDCD-1260>`_.
 Please follow the procedure to adapt ``BelleDIRAC/gbasf2/lib/job/gbasf2helper.py`` as given in the corresponding pull request, such that additional non-basf2 inputs uploaded to SE's are recognized properly and downloaded to the batch node.
 * JIRA issue `BIIDCO-3332 <https://agira.desy.de/projects/BIIDCO/issues/BIIDCO-3332>`_.
 Please follow the procedure to adapt ``BelleDIRAC/gbasf2/lib/basf2helper.py`` as given in the corresponding pull request, such that a too long printout from FEI initialization is not leading to a stalled job, which is then marked as failed.
 * JIRA issue `BIIDCD-1256 <https://agira.desy.de/projects/BIIDCD/issues/BIIDCD-1256>`_.
-Please incorporate the changes documented further below to be able to upload non-basf2 data to remote SE's on grid.
+Please incorporate the changes documented further below to be able to upload non-basf2 data to remote SE's on the grid.

 Within the file ``BelleDIRAC/gbasf2/lib/ds/manager.py`` in function ``putDatasetMetadata(...)``, the lines